Tuesday, November 14, 2017

 42. Who Wants to Live Forever

 One of the most covered Queen songs is "Who Wants to Live Forever" which was written for the Highlander film by Brian May in the backseat of a car after seeing some rushes from it.
 Though it was intentionally tailored to a specific moment in said movie, May was channeling plenty of his own feelings of loss around that time, (his father had recently died and his first marriage was on the fritz).
-John Deacon sat this one out, with May providing all the instrumentation along with the National Philharmonic Orchestra.
+John Deacon sat this one out, with May providing all of the instrumentation along with the National Philharmonic Orchestra.

 41. Dead on Time